HuangSwStats/DQR-NFE/readme.txt

 The supplement materials include the following:

 For proof
-1. A supplement proof.pdf file for the proof of the main results in the paper,
+1. A supplement proof.pdf file for the proof of the main results in the paper.

 For simulation study (file folder named 'simulation')
 1. A data_generation.py file for the network data generation of the simulation study,